-Interests have momentarily converged – white people, must watch for the status quo spring back.
+Interests have momentarily converged – white people, you must watch for the status quo spring back.

 Interest Convergence is a concept for white allies to be mindful of at the moment.
 It was coined by the legal scholar and Critical Race Theorist, Professor Derrick Bell (1980) published in The Harvard Law Review.
 Bell noticed an interest convergence dilemma: societal change supposedly to make society more equitable for black and brown people frequently makes situations worse and further oppresses the very groups they seek to liberate.

 Bell’s seminal essay in 1980 was an analysis of Brown versus the Board of Education from 1954 – an important Supreme Court case that led to end of state-mandated racial segregation in American state schools.
 Bell speculates about, why then?
 Why in 1954?
 Campaigners had been trying for years to change this legislation and suddenly it was changed.